-In the Medical Speech-Language Pathology degree program, students are provided with clinical education across a variety of practice settings including acute care, in-patient and out-patient rehabilitation, long-term care, private practice, and outpatient clinics including the UW Speech & Hearing Clinic.
+In the Medical Speech-Language Pathology degree program, students are provided with clinical education across a variety of healthcare and community practice settings including acute care, in-patient and out-patient rehabilitation, long-term care, private practice, and outpatient clinics including the UW Speech & Hearing Clinic.
 Students are required to complete 10 clinical practicum courses (42 credits) in order to obtain the specified number of clinical clock hours required by ASHA.
 Students are required to track and document their clinical clock hours via our online Typhon system and will receive written evaluations for every practicum completed that will be submitted to the department for inclusion in their academic record.

 UW Speech & Hearing Clinic Practica

 During the first year of the program, students complete a series of clinical practica within the UW Speech & Hearing Clinic.
 These experiences focus on providing students with foundational skills in assessment and treatment of developmental and acquired communication disorders across the lifespan.
 The clinical education model is designed to reflect best practices in medical service delivery and provide students with case- or problem-based learning experiences, weekly rounds, and clinical mentoring to prepare them for community-based clinical rotations.

 |Year 1: UW Speech & Hearing Clinic Practica / 4 courses||Credits per quarter||Clock